pyralog/pyralog/DADBS.md

 ✅ **Trustlessness**: Cryptographic verification, no trusted parties
 ✅ **Economic Alignment**: Incentives ensure correct behavior

-**DLog's Position**: Strong foundation with Raft consensus, cryptographic verification, and distributed architecture.
+**Pyralog's Position**: Strong foundation with Raft consensus, cryptographic verification, and distributed architecture.
 Can be extended into full DADBS with smart contracts, economic incentives, and enhanced autonomy.

 **Future of Databases**:
 - Increasing decentralization